mosharaf/eecs489/Assignments/Assignment-1/README.md

 <a name="submission-instr"></a>
 ## Submission Instructions
 Submission to the autograder will be done [here](https://eecs489.eecs.umich.edu/).
 It will be released about halfway through the assignment.
+To access it you will need to be connected to a University of Michigan network, or be on the University's VPN.
+Instructions for that can be found [here](https://its.umich.edu/enterprise/wifi-networks/vpn/getting-started).

 To submit:
 1. `git push` your work to the github repository we provided for the assignment.